 Contact: Katie Patrick, Executive Director, (757) 887-1100,

 H.E.A.R.T.
 (Hope Exists After Rape Trauma) is a ministry that provides support and hope for victims of sexual assault.
 They hold regular retreats for women to gain encouragement and tools to create positive change.
-Adopt this group by praying for leaders of HEART, the victims they minister, and their retreats by donating items for the retreats and providing help for their annual golf tournament fundraiser.
+Adopt this group by praying for leaders of HEART, the victims they minister to, and their retreats by donating items for the retreats and providing help for their annual golf tournament fundraiser.

 Contact: Rob Smith, (757) 220-6759,